-Joshua Vajda, PE, CHP"Licensure is the mark of a professional.
+Joshua Vajda, DEng, PE, CHP"Licensure is the mark of a professional.
 It's a standard recognized by employers and their clients, by governments and by the public as an assurance of dedication, skill, and quality.
 Employers are impressed with engineers who have their PE license.
 Licensure not only enhances your stature, it shows commitment to the profession and demonstrates heightened leadership and management skills."

 Learn about a variety of nuclear science and technology topics with Tech Talks, a video library curated exclusively for ANS members.